 It can run away chasing cats, chickens or other dogs

 Unfortunately, Staffordshires have a bad reputation.
 They're commonly seen as aggressive by nature and as a danger.
 Truth is that Staffies are actually playful and curious of people whilst they can attack other dogs or animals.
 Obviously, a dog that is not properly trained or socialized can be suspicious or aggressive (therefore dangerous).

 Not very dangerous to humans, a bit more to dogs and other animals

 Staffordshire Bull Terriers love chasing small animals such as cats, chickens and rabbits.
 Always be mindful of taking your Staffy out, especially in the countryside.
 These dogs can easily be tempted to chase some animal that entered their visual or picked up by their sense of smell.
-Unless 're exposed as puppies (and sometimes even if are), Staffies may be hard to manage together with cats or other animals consider as preys.
+Unless they're exposed as puppies (and sometimes even if they are), Staffies may be hard to manage together with cats or other animals they see as preys.